 - Featured in Youth2030 Progress Report published every year and launched in a high-level event at the United Nations.
-Data from the first reporting in 2021 represents the Youth2030 baseline for UN entities and is included in Youth2030: Progress Report 2022. - Used for reporting against the Quadrennial Comprehensive Policy Review (QCPR) 2020 and its monitoring framework (2021-2024).
+Data from the first reporting in 2021 represents the Youth2030 baseline for UN entities and is included in Youth2030: Progress Report 2022. - o Used for reporting against the Quadrennial Comprehensive Policy Review (QCPR) 2020 and its monitoring framework (2021-2024). - o Accessible to the public in the dashboard hosted on the website of the Office of the Secretary-General's Envoy on Youth.